EdenWise/hjcrc/bible_the-study-of.md

 # Bible—The Study Of

 *Note:* The Bible mars history for the purpose of having newer rules consistent throughtout (backwriting) and also to make it sound spiritual/righteous.
-*Note:* The Jews love their religion so much, being so protected by their desperates/narcisists, have become very cerebreal and have spent much time highly refining their Bible with their [manipulations] and secrets.
+*Note:* The Jews love their religion so much, being so protected by their desperates/narcisists, have become very cerebreal and have spent much time highly refining their Bible with their artifice and secrets.

 ## Genesis